hAI-FA001/ML-API-and-Monitoring-with-BentoML-and-Prometheus/README.md

 - `POST /predict`: Expects a JSON payload with housing features
 - `POST /health`: Check if it's running
 - `GET /metrics`: Shows Prometheus metrics

+Each endpoint expects an API key, which you can get by inspecting `api_keys.txt`